Khodeir/khodeir.github.io/index.md

 ## About me

-I'm currently pursuing my MSc at the University of Toronto, where I work at the [Robot Vision and Learning Lab](https://rvl.cs.toronto.edu) under the supervision of professor [Florian Shkurti](https://www.cs.toronto.edu/~florian/).
+I obtained my MSc at the University of Toronto, where I worked at the [Robot Vision and Learning Lab](https://rvl.cs.toronto.edu) under the supervision of professor [Florian Shkurti](https://www.cs.toronto.edu/~florian/).

 My more recent research interests are in automated planning and reasoning in robotics, specifically focused on task-and-motion planning problems.